 The camps are all heated with wood and have gas lights and gas stoves for cooking.
 There are four privies or outhouses on the grounds.
 The generator is only running when the shower is in use.
 Water is available at the spring on the camp road.
 While this may sound like roughing it to some, the camps are extremely comfortable.
 Guests can enjoy the serenity of the deep woods and relax without the every day hassles and noises.

 One and a half miles upriver from the main complex sits the Spring Camp.
 This camp sleeps ten with the use of the bunkhouse.
-The Spring Camp is so named for the spring that is located nearby and piped into the camp during the warmer months providing indoor running water.
-The camp has its own shower house/ sauna.
+The Spring Camp is so named for the spring that is located nearby and piped into the camp during the warmer months providing indoor running water and shower.
 It is outfitted as the other camps with gas lights and stove and wood heat.

 Seven miles from the river camps is the border between Maine and Quebec.
 Here the rest of the operation sits.
 Next to the owner’s house is the Bears Den.
 This camp has electricity and indoor bathroom with a shower as well as a kitchen with an electric stove.
 It is heated with wood.
 It sleeps six.